Go to the main content

 The Body Lies Down While the Self Disappears

 I recognized myself in that description so immediately it startled me.
 I was languishing.
-I had been languishing for what I now realize was the better part of two years, and I had been calling it "tired" because that was the only vocabulary I had for a body that wanted to lie down and a mind that couldn't explain why.
+I had been languishing for what I now realize was the better part of a year, and I had been calling it "tired" because that was the only vocabulary I had for a body that wanted to lie down and a mind that couldn't explain why.

 The Architecture of a Day Without Stakes

-When I was teaching, I used to fantasize about what I'd do with unstructured time.
-I had lists—mental lists, scribbled lists, lists folded into the back pocket of my work bag.
-I would paint.
-I would learn to cook properly.
+When I was running the blog, working around the clock, chasing interviews and album drops and trying to build something from nothing—I used to fantasize about what I'd do with unstructured time.
+I had lists.
+Mental lists, notes-app lists, lists scribbled on napkins at shows.
+I would surf more.
+I would finally learn to cook properly.
 I would read all the novels I'd been saving.
-I would volunteer somewhere meaningful.
-I would walk every morning at sunrise.
+I would write something longer—something meaningful.
+I would walk every morning at sunrise along the boardwalk.

 What Purpose Actually Does to the Brain

-This is what nobody tells you about retirement, or about any major life transition that removes structure.
-The moments after retirement when loneliness hits hardest aren't the dramatic ones.
+This is what nobody tells you about any major life transition that removes structure—whether it's leaving a career, ending a relationship, finishing a big project, or just hitting a fallow stretch in your freelance life.
+The moments when the emptiness hits hardest aren't the dramatic ones.
 They're the unremarkable ones.
 Tuesday at two in the afternoon.
 Saturday morning when you realize Saturday no longer means anything different from Wednesday.
 The slow erosion of temporal landmarks until every day feels like the same beige corridor stretching forward without end.

 That friction—the inconvenience, the learning curve, the small daily problem-solving—did more for my tiredness than any supplement or sleep hygiene routine ever had.
 Because the tiredness was never about the body.
 It was about the self.
 It was about having nowhere to place my attention that felt like it mattered.